 Set up your quotas against a person or a territory:

 Person-level targets: Assign quotas to individuals (for example, an enterprise AE with a $1.2 million quota).
-If you set quotas against a person, Build out and organize your teams to mirror the organizational structure.
+If you set quotas against a person, build out and organize your teams to mirror the organizational structure.
 Separate your sales roles from other departments and further break down sales into regions and segments.

-Territory-level targets: A territory's quota is based on the potential of the accounts within it (for example, CSM account management based on renewal availability) and the assigned representative assumes that quota.
+Territory-level targets: A territory's quota is based on the potential of the accounts within it (for example, account management based on renewal availability) and the assigned representative assumes that quota.

 Target types